 - “pull yourself up by the bootstraps.”

-So, while well-meaning friends and family members may say they are using these phrases to encourage loved ones, the effect is typically the opposite.
-These flippant responses to a person with depressive disorder can cause them to feel even more isolated, alone, and full of shame.
+So, while well-meaning friends and family members may say they use these phrases to encourage loved ones, the effect is typically the opposite.
+These flippant responses to a person with depressive disorder can cause them to feel even more isolated, alone, and ashamed.

 Put the Myths about Depression to Rest

 Most people do not mean to cause harm by making these comments to someone with depression.
 Sadly, it’s just that they have bought into the misconceptions and myths about depressive disorders.
 Some of these common misconceptions include:

 - Depression isn’t an actual illness.